 - 3 cups vegetable broth

 - ½ teaspoon fine sea salt

 - Peel the butternut squash, remove the seeds, and chop into about 1 inch squares.
 Peel, core, and chop the apples.
 Chop the onion.
 Set aside.

 - Heat olive oil in a large dutch oven over medium heat.
 Saute the onions until translucent.
 Add the minced garlic and saute one minute longer before pouring in the apple cider and vegetable broth.

 - Add the remaining ingredients to the dutch oven and stir.
 Once the mixture begins to boil, cover and reduce the heat to medium-low for 40 minutes or until the apples and butternut squash are tender.

 - Remove the sprig of sage before using an immersion blender or transferring the mixture to a high speed blender to blend until smooth.

 - Store leftovers in an airtight container for up to five days in the refrigerator or six months in the feezer.

-- After pureeing the soup, take a taste test and check the consistency.
-If you’d like the soup to be thinner, add a tad more apple juice or vegetable broth depending on your preference.
+- After pureeing the soup, take a taste and check the consistency.
+If you'd like the soup to be thinner, add a tad more apple cider or vegetable broth depending on your preference.